wesselb/stheno/docs/_build/html/_sources/readme.rst.txt

        EQ() transform (None, f)

 -  Numerically, but efficiently, take derivatives of *kernels and means*.
-This currently only works in TensorFlow and derivatives cannot be nested.
+This currently only works in TensorFlow.

    Definition: